tymancjo/Dz3/README.md

 The general scheme of operation of the current version looks like follow:
 ![Blok scheme](img/IMG_4066.JPG)

+## The ML part

+All video view analysis is based on the TensorFlowLight library which runs via Python library together with the openCV as a all picture handling library, and blake as a library for BLE communication.
+All code id in the Python folder.

 Previous intro:
 >## The Dżordż version 3.1 with added remote control options